Thinking About Signing a Prenup in NYC?

 A prenuptial agreement is not necessarily the final word.
 In a divorce, you must be prepared for anything.
 New York law dictates the rules governing prenups, and a whole host of factors affect how your prenup affects your rights, and what factors may lead to its potential invalidation.
 Preparing for all eventualities can be the difference between a scarring proceeding or a favorable decision.
 Tap into Bikel Rosenthal & Schanfield’s decades of experience today and protect your interests.

-Founding partner Dror Bikel, known as New York’s leading divorce trial lawyer, and his team of experienced NYC matrimonial lawyers have drafted and evaluated hundreds of complex prenup and postnup agreements.
+Founding partners Dror Bikel and Karen B. Rosenthal, and their team of experienced NYC matrimonial lawyers, have drafted and evaluated hundreds of complex prenup and postnup agreements.

 Bikel Rosenthal & Schanfield represents New York City’s well-known and high-net-worth families, including Wall Street’s biggest players, celebrities, political figures, and top executives.
 Our unmatched courtroom experience allows us to secure positive outcomes in NY’s most high-stakes divorces.